 AJ Dillon, Green Bay Packers

 So, the Packers surprised the fantasy world when they re-signed their No. 1 RB, Aaron Jones.
 Don’t worry.
-With the Packers moving on from free agent Jamaal Williams, Dillon will inherit the No. 2 role alongside Jones.
-That is a spot where Dillon should see plenty of goal line work and touches when the Packers are in the winning position to allow Jones to rest.
+Since the Packers moved on from Jamall Williams, Dillon will inherit the No. 2 role alongside Jones.
+That is a spot where Dillon should see plenty of goal-line work and touches when the Packers are in the winning position to allow Jones to rest.

-At the least, Wilson is a must-own handcuff to Raheem Mostert — who will despite missing eight games in 2020 — presumably slated to start.
+With the 49ers’ tailbacks constantly dealing with injuries, Mitchell is a fantastic depth player to handcuff behind Raheem Mostert who — despite missing eight games in 2020 — will presumably be slated to start.

 Fantasy football sleepers for 2021 NFL season: Tight ends